akrambichri/react-pwa-test-tech/README.md

 ## Browser Compatibility

-Hello PWA has been tested in the following browsers:
+This App has been tested in the following browsers:

 * Chrome 67 (Windows and Android)
 * Firefox 60